AtomicLeap/System-Design/README.md

 - Interface Segregation Principle (ISP): Clients should not be forced to depend on interfaces they do not use.

 - Dependency Inversion Principle (DIP): High-level modules should not depend on low-level modules; both should depend on abstractions.

+# ACID Properties of a Database

+1. Atomicity - All or nothing.
+Commit all parts of a transaction or nothing.
+2. Consistency - Preserve database invariants (rules).
+This is done by automating checks for constraints violations during transactions and cancelling such transactions that violate contraints(rules).
+3. Isolation - Concurrent transactions are isolated from each other.
+4. Durability - When a transaction is committed, it is permanent, even if the database crashes or losses power right after.
+In distributed databases, it means writting/replicating data accross multiple nodes so if one node goes down, we don't lose any committed transaction.

+### Summary
+- Atomicity - It rolls back failed transaction.
+- Consistency - It follows the rules.
+- Isolation - It prevents interference.
+- Durability - It makes sure commit sticks.